 Let’s look at the homepage for Web Designer News.
 Darker shades of blue/purple meld together and fade into the background.

 This leaves small highlights of bright pink that stand out clear as the morning sun.
-You’ll notice the pink color is only applied to significant elements; namely the logo, “submit story” link and the newsletter signup button.
+You’ll notice the pink color is only applied to significant elements; namely the logo, “submit story” link, and the newsletter signup button.

-Once you understand the tenets of color you’ll have a better grasp on how to match color schemes with contrast.
+Once you understand the tenets of color you’ll have a better grasp of how to match color schemes with contrast.
 The more you study and practice(AKA applied study), the more you’ll learn and grow comfortable picking schemes that blend together.

 Bixbi goes a different route by blending colors together.
 The page uses yellow with dark text but relies on a darker orange for button colors.

 The contrast here is greatly reduced but still visible.
 The differences lie in tonality and design choice.
 But keep an open mind because your goals will vary with each project.

 Enlarged Text And Buttons